Randomized Block-Coordinate Optimistic Gradient Algorithms for Root-Finding Problems: Introduction.

-In terms of convergence rates, classical methods for solving \eqref{eq:NE} and \eqref{eq:FedNI} such as dual averaging, extragradient-type, and splitting schemes \revised{(including forward-backward and Douglas-Rachford splitting)} can achieve up to $\BigO{1/k}$ (or $\SmallO{1/k}$) convergence rates on the squared residual norm or on a gap function under the monotonicity of $G$ or some special nonmonotone extensions, where $k$ is the iteration counter, see, e.g., \cite{bohm2022solving,Davis2015,diakonikolas2021efficient,Facchinei2003,Nemirovskii2004,Nesterov2007a,pethick2022escaping}.
+\textit{Better convergence guarantees.} In terms of convergence rates, classical methods for solving \eqref{eq:NE} and \eqref{eq:FedNI} such as dual averaging, extragradient-type, and splitting schemes \revised{(including forward-backward and Douglas-Rachford splitting)} can achieve up to $\BigO{1/k}$ (or sometimes $\SmallO{1/k}$) convergence rates on the squared residual norm or on a gap function under the monotonicity of $G$ or some special nonmonotone extensions, where $k$ is the iteration counter, see, e.g., \cite{bohm2022solving,Davis2015,diakonikolas2021efficient,Facchinei2003,Nemirovskii2004,Nesterov2007a,pethick2022escaping}.
 In accelerated methods, these rates can be boosted up to $\BigO{1/k^2}$ (or faster, $\SmallO{1/k^2}$) under the monotonicity.
 The $\BigO{1/k^2}$ rate matches the lower bound of convergence rates in different settings, see \cite{kim2016optimized,Nesterov2004,ouyang2018lower}.
 Moreover, a $\BigO{1/k^2}$ rate can be achieved if $G$ satisfies a co-hypomonotone condition as shown in \cite{lee2021fast,tran2023extragradient}.
 Nevertheless, we are not aware of any accelerated RBC optimistic gradient-type method for \eqref{eq:NE} that achieves similar convergence rates as ours.
+Note that the convergence of iterate sequences in accelerated RBC algorithms for \eqref{eq:NE} remains open.

-In terms of generality, as mentioned earlier, since \eqref{eq:NE} can be reformulated equivalently to a fixed-point problem, theory and solution methods from one field can be applied to another and vice versa.
-Furthermore, both \eqref{eq:NE} and \eqref{eq:FedNI} can cover many common applications in scientific computing as discussed in \cite{peng2016arock,ryu2016primer}.
-For instance, they can be specified to handle linear systems, [composite] smooth and nonsmooth optimization, feasibility problems, decentralized optimization, federated learning, adversarial training, and [distributionally] robust optimization, see \cite{Ben-Tal2009,madry2018towards,peng2016arock,ryu2016primer}.
+\textit{Broader applications.} As mentioned earlier, since \eqref{eq:NE} can be reformulated equivalently to a fixed-point problem, theory and solution methods from one field can be applied to another and vice versa.
+This relation expands the applicable scope of our methods.
+Note that the \textit{nonexpansiveness} in the fixed-point theory is equivalent to the co-coerciveness of $G$ in \eqref{eq:NE}, see \cite[Proposition 4.11]{Bauschke2011}.
+Furthermore, both \eqref{eq:NE} and \eqref{eq:FedNI} can cover many common applications in scientific computing beyond optimization models as discussed in \cite{peng2016arock,ryu2016primer}.
+For instance, they can be specified to handle linear systems, [composite] smooth and nonsmooth optimization, feasibility problems, decentralized optimization, federated learning, adversarial training and learning, and [distributionally] robust optimization as discussed in Subsection \ref{subsec:examples}, see also \cite{Ben-Tal2009,madry2018towards,peng2016arock,ryu2016primer}.